dimitri-dev/CTF-Writeups/2021_Hacknite 2.0/Web/001_the_most_secure_password_check/README.md

-# Challenge Name
+# The most secure password check

 > Category: Web

 > Points: 40

 ## Challenge Description

-> (translated) Ivan has always wanted to know the best way if the inserted password is correct or not.
+> (translated): Ivan has always wanted to know the best way if the inserted password is correct or not.
 After a long research session, he discovered a way he could do that.
 In that regard, he has created a very secure password and made a website so he could test his idea.

-> (native) Ivan je oduvijek htio znati kako najbolje provjeriti je li upisana lozinka točna ili ne.
+> (native): Ivan je oduvijek htio znati kako najbolje provjeriti je li upisana lozinka točna ili ne.
 Nakon dugo istraživanja, otkrio je na koji način bi to mogao napraviti.
 U tu svrhu, smislio je jednu jako dobru lozinku i napravio stranicu kako bi testirao tu svoju ideju.

 ## Analysis